holosphere/ioc-translation/01.home/_part2/part2.en.md

 ---

 ## Why
-### The blockchain was conceived for financial liberty
+### The blockchain was conceived for transparency

 <span class="column-left">
-The present cryptocurrency scene is fragmented and potentially at risk of becoming financially and politically centralized.
-Like ourselves, many blockchain enthusiasts would not want this to happen.<br><br>Powerful financial actors often merely want to reap rewards by doing business in the cryptocurrency scene.
-Although we believe this to be an inevitable development, we are also convinced that this must not pose a negative influence on the fundamental liberties of users and developers of cryptocurrencies.
+The present cryptocurrency industry is fragmented and potentially at risk of becoming financially and politically centralized.
+Like ourselves, many blockchain enthusiasts would not want this to happen.<br><br>Many financial actors want to reap rewards by doing business in the cryptocurrency scene.
+We support this and believe this to be an inevitable development, yet we are also convinced that this must not pose a negative influence on the fundamental freedom of users and developers of cryptocurrencies.
 </span><span class="column-right small" style="height: 14em;">![Bullhorn](bullhorn.svg "Join us in taking the financial world by storm!")</span>

 <br><br>